 In our view, any authorisation to issue shares and/or convertible securities with preemptive rights should not generally exceed 50% of the company's total share capital.
 Regarding issuances of shares and/or convertible securities without preemptive rights, we generally apply two different thresholds, depending on the specific type of proposal.
 Any authorisation to issue shares and/or convertible securities without preemptive rights and without a binding priority subscription period should not generally exceed 10% of the company's total share capital.
-Any authorisation to issue shares and/or convertible securities without preemptive rights but with a binding priority subscription period should be generally subject to a maximum threshold of 20% of the company's total share capital.
+Any authorisation to issue shares and/or convertible securities without preemptive rights but with a binding priority subscription period should be generally subject to a maximum threshold of 20% of the company's total share capital.94

 As noted in our Continental Europe Policy Guidelines, if a compelling justification for a share issuance has been provided by a company, we may recommend voting for the proposal even when it exceeds the dilution thresholds described above.
-We also may consider past authorisations to issue shares and how they were used when making voting recommendations.
+We also may consider past authorisations to issue shares and how they were used when making voting recommendations.95

 Furthermore, we note that if a proposal also requests the authority to issue convertible securities without specifying a debt limit, we will abstain from providing a voting recommendation as we do not believe shareholders have sufficient information with which to evaluate the debt issuance.
-We are, however, prepared to recommend that shareholders support authorities to increase capital through the issue of convertible
+We are, however, prepared to recommend that shareholders support authorities to increase capital through the issue of convertible securities, without disclosing a cash limit, where the following conditions are met: (i) the company is not

-&lt;sup>78 Article L.225-129-1 of the French Commercial Code.
+92 Article L.225-129-1 of the French Commercial Code.

-&lt;sup>79 Articles L.225-129-2 and L.228-92 of the French Commercial Code.
+93 Articles L.225-129-2 and L.228-92 of the French Commercial Code.